-There are several instances where a mishap might occur when using or working with electricity.
+There are many times when accidents can happen while using electricity.
 It damages houses, offices, industries, schools, and buildings.
 Breakers can prevent structure fires and electrocution.
-As an additional precaution step, it’s also essential to identify circuit breaker types.
+As an additional precaution, it’s also essential to identify circuit breaker types.

 There are two common types of breakers:

-- Miniature Circuit Breakers (MCB) are found in most residential and small commercial buildings.
-This type of breaker has two ways to trip; thermal overload and magnetic trip.
+• Most houses and small businesses use Miniature Circuit Breakers (MCB) for electrical safety.
+This type of breaker has two ways to trip: thermal overload and magnetic trip.

 Within both MCB and MCCB breaker types are several classes of circuit breakers.
 Types and classes vary between residential and industrial buildings.
-This article will discuss the different types of circuit breakers available on the market.
+In this article, we will talk about the various circuit breakers you can find to buy.

 What is a Circuit Breaker?